Wimbledon Tennis Championship

 How do I get tickets for this year’s Wimbledon?

 Getting tickets to the Wimbledon Championships at the All England Lawn Tennis Club does require a lot of forethought.
 Seats on Centre and Number 1 courts are distributed by ballot the preceding year, although die-hard tennis fans who queue on the day may well get the chance to gain entry.
-The ticket queue for this year’s Wimbledon officially opens at 8am on Sunday June 23, however hundreds of people will have been camping in line since the previous evening.
+The ticket queue for this year’s Wimbledon officially opens at 8am on Sunday June 22, however hundreds of people will have been camping in line since the previous evening.
 Around 500 tickets every day are available at the Gate 3 turnstile for Centre Court (except for the last four days; tickets for those days are like gold dust) and court numbers 1 and 2, plus several thousand grounds tickets.
 If you’re intending to turn up to The Championships after work, the late entry queue opens at 5pm daily.
 You can often pay a reasonable rate for the seats of spectators who have left the venue early.
+Do note, tickets can only be purchased by cash.

 How do I get to the tennis grounds?